bluebird75/luaunit/README.txt

 version 1.5: (in progress)
 ------------
-- compatibility with Lua 5.1 and 5.2
+- compatibility with Lua 5.0, 5.1 and 5.2
 - better object model internally
 - a lot more of internal tests
 - several internal bug fixes
 - make it easy to customize the test output
+- running test functions no longer requires a wrapper
+- several level of verbosity

 version 1.4: 26.
 Jul 2012